veritrans/veritrans-java/docs/index.md

     vtResponse.getTransactionStatus() == TransactionStatus.PENDING) {

     //handle successful Bank Transfer charge request
-    //check the redirectUrl value in the vtResponse
+    //check the redirectUrl value in the vtResponse (redirect the customer to the redirectUrl to continue the payment process)
 } else {
     //handle denied / unexpected response
 }